xmlns:og='http://ogp.me/ns#' The Font of Noelage: June 2016

 We kept ourselves busy.
 In August of 1975 our youngest daughter, Emily was born and Lesley enjoyed a renewed burst of motherhood.
 When the football season started in April I became the local sports reporter for Bunbury’s South West Times newspaper.
 In November I was elected to be the General Manager of the Donnybrook Football Club.

-When Emily was about three years old Lesley started teaching music part time at St Mary’s School where Jane and Sarah were students.
-A year or two later Lesley took on a class teaching role and also developed a magnificent school choir which in 1979 won the choral section at the Bunbury Eisteddfod.
+When Emily was about three years old, Lesley started teaching music part time at St Mary’s School where Jane and Sarah were students.
+A year or two later, Lesley took on a class teaching role and also developed a magnificent school choir which, in 1979, won the choral section at the Bunbury Eisteddfod.
 An outstanding achievement.

 1979 was also the year that Lesley won the Ladies’ Singles Championship at Donnybrook Tennis Club.
 She was also the club's nominee for the District Sportstar of the Year Award.
 It was also the year that I became the founding editor of the Donnybrook-Balingup News, a local paper that was distributed around the district each month.
 Oh, yes, a place of many happy memories.